✓ Updated February 2026

 Funchal's Mercado dos Lavradores

-Immerse yourself in the vibrant chaos of Funchal's historic farmers' market, a sensory explosion of exotic fruits, colorful flowers, and fresh fish.
-Engage with the friendly local vendors, sample some of the island's unique produce like the cherimoya or passion fruit, and perhaps pick up some hand-embroidered linens.
-Go in the morning for the liveliest atmosphere.
+Immerse yourself in the vibrant chaos of Funchal's historic market, a sensory explosion of colors, scents, and sounds.
+Marvel at the exotic fruits, fragrant flowers, and fresh catches of the day, and don't be afraid to haggle with the friendly vendors.
+Visit in the morning for the liveliest atmosphere and the best selection.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.